Circular economy for phthalate containing PVC flooring

 Old PVC flooring usually contain specific plasticizers that can no longer be used in PVC production today for consumer protection reasons.
 The processing of PVC flooring for the production of PVC recyclates in virgin material quality therefore requires the separation of plastizisers.
 The only alternative would otherwise be thermal recovery, which wastes valuable resources.

-CreaSolv® Process for recycling phthalate-containing PVC flooring
+Solvent based process for recycling phthalate containing PVC flooring

 The project consortium comprises 11 European companies and research organizations (from Germany, Austria, Belgium, France, and Greece).
 The Fraunhofer IVV is coordinating the project.